anyaga/cheme-key-project/README.md

 The goal of this project is to parse key information to determine keys that are expired and keys that will expire soon.
 Keys that will expire soon are displayed on a main spreadsheet.
 With the press of a button, the faculty adminstrator can contact these individuals.
 The same is true for expired keys.
 If too many keys to the same room are expired and not collected, a notification will appear to suggest re-keying the room to ensure the security of the space.

 # Authorized User Sheet
+This page is used to determine who has access to the 'Key Tracking Sheet'
 ---------------------
 # Key Tracking Sheet
 --------------